ksubramanyeshwara/Interview-Preparation/JavaScript/05 Scope, Scope Chain and Lexical Environment/README.md

 #### Block Scope

+- Block is a group of statements that share the same scope.
 - Variables declared with `let` or `const` inside a block (e.g., {}, if, for) are in block scope.
 - They are only accessible within the block.